*Post contains affiliate links. | Photo by Tracy Hocking via Unsplash

 - will give you a general idea of what is in your water (for example bacteria), but will not indicate detailed information on, for example, which types of bacteria.
 For this you will need to carry out more thorough testing, However, this kit is a great place to start, which is what is designed for.

 What To Do Next

-If you’ve used one of the hard water test kits suggested above and confirmed you have hard water in your area and want to do something about it, you might want to consider investing in a water softener for your home.
+If you’ve used confirmed you have hard water in your area and want to do something about it, one option is to consider investing in a water softener for your home.

 - iSpring RCC7 WQA Gold Seal Certified 5-Stage Reverse Osmosis Drinking Water Filter System